This family gathering at Kew was for Mother’s 80th Birthday. Angus has a walking stick having broken his leg in July on a golf course.

 Even this most obviously people-section is part of geo-story.
 It focuses on the 1960s and early 1970s.
 The photographs of this era were taken on family occasions, often when parts of the family came together at Christmas, for example.
 Even the pictures from holidays tend to be of the group present rather than the place as such.
 Wherever it was, the taking of a photograph, or two at the most, had significance.
 The modern day observation often makes comments with a different significance.

 Having been passed a box of one hundred transparencies a few have been selected for digitising and sharing.
 As many of them are square-format ‘127’ images it has not been easy coaxing software for 35mm slides to frame them effectively.
 It has been a problem others have found and the demise of pre-digital photogaphy means slide-scanners are not being produced either.
 I ended up projecting them and taking new photographs.
 It would seem this curation needs to happen now or access to the images will be lost forever.

-Here’s an early picture of Jan and Angus on Barton-on-Sea beach.
+The top photograph shows Janet and Angus on Barton-on-Sea beach.
 Jan says it’s also Gina Kredel, who went to live in New Zealand and Marilyn Pike (in red).

+Christmas games in 1963.
 It could be the riotous game of Pit.

 Oh, what fun from a Christmas cracker…

 A memorable holiday camping around Scotland in 1964.
 This stop was at Ardsheal House on Loch Linnhe, near Glencoe, Scotland

 We travelled with everything in and on the two-tone Austin Cambridge.
 The ‘L’ plates would have been for Mum.